Reptetion/Reptetion/README.md

 ## Hi there / Salut! 👋🏽

-I am a university student passionate about the IT and programming world.
+I am a student passionate about the IT and programming world.
 I used to code discord bots and have experience with JavaScript.

 - 🔭 I’m currently working on no big projects at the moment
 - 🌱 I’m currently studying Accounting and learning French